Liliana Sanchez is the Cultural Competency Coordinator at MDA.

-A skilled and experienced storyteller, Lili draws on her lived experience to give participants practical skills that are relevant to their work.
+A skilled and experienced storyteller, Liliana draws on her lived experience to give participants practical skills that are relevant to their work.

-Lili has featured in La Boite Theatre Company’s immersive theatre production The Village and has shared her story through many platforms including podcast, ABC radio, and more recently at the Brisbane Writers Festival as part of Mem Fox’s book “I am Australian too”.
+Liliana has featured in La Boite Theater Company’s immersive theater production The Village and has shared her story through many platforms including podcast, ABC radio, and more recently at the Brisbane Writers Festival as part of Mem Fox’s book “I am Australian too”.

-Here is what others have said about Lili’s training:
+Here is what others have said about Liliana’s training:

 “I enjoyed the workshop immensely last Thursday and everything about it was so professional and informative, so thank you to you and your team.” – Jennifer, The Smith Family